Crowding Out The Noise: Algorithmic Collective Action Under Differential Privacy: Experiments

+The \emph{feature-label} strategy (defined in Equation~\eqref{eq:feature-label-strategy}) is a method in which a fixed transformation $g(\cdot)$ is applied to the features of a subset of the training data, and the corresponding labels are changed to a single target label $y^*$.
+The specific nature of the transformation $g(\cdot)$ is tailored to the data modality being used.

+\paragraph{Text Dataset} For the \resume dataset, we used a token-insertion strategy based on the DistilBERT tokenizer, which has a vocabulary of 30,522.
+We picked an unused token (ID 1240, corresponding to a small dash) and inserted it into the resume text every 20 words~\citep{hardt2024aca}.

+\paragraph{Image Datasets} For the image datasets, we implemented two types of transformations.
+The \emph{patch signal} modifies the intensity of a small, localized patch of pixels in the corner of each image that the collective controls~\citep{gu2019badnetsidentifyingvulnerabilitiesmachine}.
+The \emph{grid signal} blends a grid-like pattern with the original images by adjusting the magnitude of every other pixel in every other row by a fixed offset.
+The precise offsets for both transformations are specified in Subsection~\ref{subsec:experiments-results}.
+To implement the full \emph{feature-label} strategy, the label of each transformed image is reassigned to class ``8'', corresponding to the digit $8$ in \mnist and the class ``ship'' in \cifarten.
+To ensure pixel values remain within the valid range $[0, 255]$, any pixel that would overflow when increased by an offset is instead decreased by the same offset.

-For this dataset, we use a simple feedforward neural network with a single hidden layer of 128 units, followed by a ReLU activation function~\citep{agarap2019deeplearningusingrectified}, and a final fully connected layer that maps the representation to the number of classes.
-For the transformation $g$, we restrict the collective's ability to update only a specific feature of data they control, and add a fixed offset of 50 to its value.
-We then reassign the label of the collective’s data to the target class ``0''.
+\paragraph{Tabular Dataset} For the \bm dataset, we restrict the collective's ability to update only a specific feature of the data under their control, and apply a fixed offset to the original values.
+As part of their strategy, the labels of the collective's data samples are reassigned to the target class ``0''.

-\Paragraph{Implementation details} We utilize the PyTorch library for model implementation and training.
-For differentially private training, we use the Opacus framework,\footnote{\url{https://github.com/pytorch/opacus}} built on top of PyTorch, with its default configurations, which uses R\'enyi Differential Privacy (RDP)~\citep{minorov2017rdp} accounting for DPSGD.
-All the models are trained for 30 epochs, and we report baseline accuracies in Table~\ref{tab:model_acc}.
-See Appendix~\ref{ap:data_vis} for examples of the signals (which are designed to be difficult to detect by humans) inserted onto samples from the image classification datasets.